-Rigid Heddle Loom vs Shaft Loom
+Rigid Heddle Loom vs Shaft Loom - which one is right for you?

 Logan Flex 30cm rigid heddle loom